 Kidney Transplant Program

-Rady Children’s Pediatric Kidney Transplant Program has two new outstanding surgeons, Kristin Mekeel, M.D., and Alan Hemming, M.D.
+Rady Children’s Kidney Transplant Program has three outstanding surgeons: Jennifer Beruman, M.D., Kristin Mekeel, M.D., and Alan Hemming, M.D.
 Dr. Mekeel trained at the University of Florida and practiced at the Mayo Clinic in Scottsdale, Ariz., prior to moving to San Diego.

 Our transplant program has a shorter waiting time than other organ procurement organizations in Southern California.
 Moreover, the program has been seeing an expansion of living related donors due to the University of California, San Diego robotic organ donation program.
 Robotic donation decreases hospitalization time and adverse events.